 8 Jan 99, at 4:10pm added aeration (airstone,

-at once) also added two gallons chilled distilled water
+all at once) also added two gallons chilled distilled

+each other.
 The female placed herself next to the

 mating dance.
 The female then appeared to have locked

 pectoral fins with the male and as they sat side